Lighthouses of Northern Iran

 - Nowshahr (Noshahr)

 - Date unknown.
 Active; focal plane about 22 m (72 ft); light characteristic unknown.
-Approx. 20 m (66 ft) square skeletal tower.
-A distant view of the harbor is available (the light is on the breakwater on the right), and Google has a satellite view.
+Approx. 20 m (66 ft) square pyramidal skeletal tower.
+A distant view of the harbor is available (the light is on the breakwater on the right), and Bing has a satellite view.
 Nowshahr is a beach resort and university town in Māzandarān Province, near the southernmost point of the Caspian Sea.
 Located at the end of the east breakwater at Nowshahr.
 Site status unknown, but the light is easy to see from the waterfront.

 - Amirabad West Breakwater

 - Date unknown.
 Active; focal plane about 12 m (39 ft); light characteristic unknown.
 Approx. 8 m (26 ft) square pyramidal concrete tower, painted green.
-No photo available, but the shadow of the tower is visible in Google's satellite view.
+No photo available, but the shadow of the tower is visible in Bing's satellite view.
 The Port of Amirabad is a modern port located 34 km (21 mi) northeast of the provincial capital of Sari.
 It is Iran's only port on the Caspian that is connected to the national railroad system, so it plays a major role in the country's international trade.
 Located at the end of the west breakwater of Amirabad.
 Site status unknown.

 - Amirabad East Breakwater